Simultaneous measurement of muon neutrino $\nu_\mu$ charged-current single $\pi^+$ production in CH, C, H$_2$O, Fe, and Pb targets in MINERvA: Signal Definition

 \section{Signal Definition}

 \fi

 Signal reactions for this \firstReviewStrike{result} \firstReviewAdd{measurement} are $\nu_\mu$ charged-current interactions which produce a single negatively charged muon and a single positively charged pion.
-Any number of baryons may be \secondReviewStrike{ejected from the nucleus}\secondReviewAdd{in the final state}; however, no other mesons may be produced.
-In order to ensure high reconstruction efficiency, the muon is restricted in momentum ($p_\mu$) and angle with respect to the neutrino beam ($\theta_\mu$), such that $1.5<p_\mu<20$ GeV/c and $\theta_\mu<13^\circ$, while the pions must have kinetic energy ($T_\pi$) such that $35<T_\pi< 350$ MeV.
+Any number of baryons may be \secondReviewStrike{ejected from the nucleus}\secondReviewAdd{in the final state}; however, no other mesons may be produced. \firstRefereeStrike{In order to ensure high reconstruction efficiency} \firstRefereeAdd{To match \minerva's acceptance}, the muon is restricted in momentum ($p_\mu$) and angle with respect to the neutrino beam ($\theta_\mu$), such that $1.5<p_\mu<20$ GeV/c and $\theta_\mu<13^\circ$\firstRefereeAdd{.}\firstRefereeStrike{, while the p}\firstRefereeAdd{ P}ion\firstRefereeStrike{s must have} kinetic energy ($T_\pi$) \firstRefereeStrike{such that}\firstRefereeAdd{is restricted to} $35<T_\pi< 350$ MeV.